cearls/timberland/README.md

 To build your assets for development, run `npm run development` or `npm run watch` from the theme directory in the terminal.

 When you're ready for production, run `npm run production` from the theme directory in the terminal.
-This will minify and prepare your files for production.
-Additionally, a `build` directory is created with only the essential files needed for production.

 ## Components